numfah23/CrispRNN/README.md

 pubmedid = 29083409 (or pubmedid = 26780180)
 data = data[data['pubmed'] ==pubmedid]
 ```

-The output of running this script is 2-6 pickle files storing the data and labels for training, validation, and testing sets (depending on the breakdown).

-We have provided sample inputs (data/samplePubMed1.csv) that can be run in this step.
-With the default settings and this input file, the script should output 6 pickle files (data and labels for training, validation, and testing sets).

 ## Training the RNN model
 Model training can be done in the top section of the CrispRNN.ipynb Jupyter notebook.